Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit from a small farm.

 Why We Bought an MTD Riding Lawn Mower

-For us, getting a ride on mower revolutionized work on our coconut farm.
+For us, getting a ride-on mower revolutionized work on our coconut farm.
 My husband had been cutting our grounds with a brush cutter and was finding the work too much.
-He is 67 years old and is an amputee.
+He is 70 years old and is an amputee.

-We don't have workers so the cutting and clearing on our 8-acre farm is down to the two of us.
-Couple that with a high humidity level and an extreme UV rating, it is fair to say we were struggling to cope with the work which needed doing.
-The time had come where we needed help in the form of a tractor or ride on lawn mower.
+We don't have workers, so the cutting and clearing of our 8-acre farm is down to the two of us.
+Couple that with a high humidity level and an extreme UV rating, it is fair to say we were struggling to cope with the work that needed doing.
+The time had come where we needed help in the form of a tractor or ride-on lawnmower.

-Before we bought the ride on lawn mower, my husband looked at the other options available to us.
-A large tractor was out of the question as they are horrendously expensive in Brazil and in retrospect, we didn't need it.
+Before we bought the mower, my husband looked at the other options available to us.
+A large tractor was out of the question as they are too expensive in Brazil, and in retrospect, we didn't need it.
 The mower does everything we need it to do.
 The only exception to this is cutting the bases around the trees.
-My husband has developed a method for getting pretty darn close though.
+My husband has developed a method for getting pretty close, though.
 He then follows up with the brush cutter.

-Our ride on mower is the same as the Yard Machine mower produced by MTD.
-They rebrand it for the Brazilian market though.
+Our ride-on mower is the same as the Yard Machine produced by MTD, just rebranded for the Brazilian market.
 It has a 42-inch cut and is 17 HP.
-My husband knew the quality of the Briggs and Stratton engine it had and after scouring the internet for weeks to find the one he wanted, this was the most bang for our buck.
+My husband knew the quality of the Briggs and Stratton engine it had, and after scouring the internet for weeks to find the one he wanted, this was the most bang for our buck.

 Using the Mower on Slopes